Daycare Vs. Stay-At-Home Parenting – Which Is Better?

 • Daycare: When you choose a daycare, it will mean you will not be present with your baby most of the time.
 Your baby will achieve most of her developmental milestones in the first few years of life.
 You will probably miss watching her sit up, crawl, walk, and speak for the first time.

 • Stay at home: If you choose to stay at home, you will probably be the first one to witness all your baby’s little achievements and get more bonding time.
-You will be motivating your baby when she struggles to crawl towards you the first time and hold her when she takes her first few steps and falls.
+You will be motivating your baby when they struggle to crawl towards you the first time and hold them when they take their first few steps and fall.

 Roxane Maar, a mother, writer, and tech startup founder, shares the reason behind her unconventional choice not to enroll her daughters in daycare or nursery.
 She says, “I wanted them to have the opportunity to be deeply connected with their family in their first few years of life, to be in a stress-less environment, to be able to do things at their own pace, without being rushed or interfered with.
 I wanted them to be exposed to different cultures and languages; I wanted them to be close to nature (i).”